Statistics (through Arts & Humanities/Social Sciences)

 What Will I Study

-In first year, you will gain a broad overview of the basic principles of statistical modelling and reasoning, while second and third years enhance this knowledge with a mixture of theoretical and applied modules to give you a well-rounded learning experience in statistics.
+In the first year, you will gain a broad overview of the basic principles of statistical modelling and reasoning, while subsequent years enhance this knowledge with a mixture of theoretical and applied modules to give you a well-rounded learning experience in statistics.
 Notably, you will learn how to use current statistical software packages, giving insight into how statistical methods are used in practice.

 BA Joint Honours: